mahdiZarepoor/todo/README.md

 # todo
-A simple Todo API with Go
+A simple Todo API using Go

 The app has been created using :